DemWafflez/factorio-plus-plus-command-blocks/README.md

   **InvModule** - Allows for basic inventory operations

   **BankModule** - Allows for a virtual item storage that simplifies a lot of the complexities of scripting.
 Like instead of a massive item bus, the bank module abstracts that away and allows for much cleaner item routing.
-100% optional module.
-I don't want to be offending anyone.

 [core/modules](./core/modules)